mierak/sessionizer/README.md

 name = "My session"
 workdir = "/"

-# You can also specify preview commants on a per entry basis.
+# You can also specify preview commands on a per entry basis.
 [entry.preview_cmd]
 running = "ls -la"
 not_running = "ls -la"